dbagwell/pokemon-crystal-randomizer/readme.md

 ### macOS

-Download the appropriate Disk Image (.dmg) for your system from here [here](https://github.com/dbagwell/pokemon-crystal-randomizer/releases/latest), open it up, and drag the application to your Applications folder.
+Download the appropriate Zip file (.zip) for your system from here [here](https://github.com/dbagwell/pokemon-crystal-randomizer/releases/latest) and decompress/unzip it to extract the App from it.

 ### Linux